MTG/otmm_makam_recognition_dataset/README.md

 A complementary toolbox for this dataset is [MORTY](https://github.com/altugkarakurt/morty), which is a mode recogition and tonic identification toolbox.
 It can be used and optimized for any modal music culture.
 Further details are explained in the publication above.

 For more information, please contact the authors.

-**Erratum:** We have recently discovered errors in tonic annotations (2 recordings so far).
-We are currently revising the annotations.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.